abbasidd/DOCS/README.md

 Query USD price feeds

->You shuld have to change the setzer path in nix store where omnia is present file name : exec/source-setzer and bin/omnia add `/usr/local/bin/setzer` in PATH enviroment variable.
 > cat $(which omnia) and open the parent dictory in exec command
+>You shuld have to change the setzer path in nix store where omnia is present file name that will be changed : exec/source-setzer and bin/omnia add `/usr/local/bin/setzer` in PATH enviroment variable.
 ## Usage

 ```